dangershony/dangershony.github.io/sidechains.md

 **External coins** are created at the genesis block but are locked, and can only be unlocked when a proof is presented that some coins have been locked on another sidechain.
 So at creation time, the sidechain needs to define which other sidechain coins are allowed to be transferred in.

-## Examples
+### Examples
 An example of a sidechain coins distribution:
 The genesis block may have two outputs.
 - An output of 30 million native coins (unlocked, pre-mined)
 - An output of 50 million transferable coins (locked)
 - Allow mining/staking of additional 20 million native coins.

-## Mining/Staking
+### Mining/Staking
 The processes of mining/staking are no different in sidechains.

-It is possible to make a sidechain using only external coins that does not use native coins.
-However, in the case of a two way peg, new external coins can not be created, so this limits the options for block reward.
+It is possible to make a sidechain with only predefined external coins where mining or staking of native coins are not allowed.
+However, such a sidechains limits the options for block reward.
 In that scenario, miners will only collect transaction fees.

 This might discourage miners and add to the risk of centralization of mining.
 Some ways to overcome that: